This is a comprehensive guide about how to take the Caspian Sea ferry from Baku in Azerbaijan to Aktau in Kazakhstan.

 * If you stayed 10 days or more in Azerbaijan, make sure you that you got registered.
 If you didn’t do this, the migration officers might stop you from boarding the boat until you got that sorted and/or you will have to pay a huge fine (+ $300) and face deportation.
 Check this article for more information about how and where to get registered for Azerbaijan.

-What to expect on the boat
+5. What to expect on the ferry from Azerbaijan to Kazakhstan

 The cargo ships that take passengers are named “Professor Gul”, “Merkuri-1”, “Barda” and “Shahdag”.
 We traveled to Kazakhstan on the “Professor Gul”.